 Human Relations Commissioners

-The BDHRC will be comprised of 5 members representing a broad spectrum of the community, including, but without limitation to the following factors: areas of expertise, advocacy experience, community involvement, profession, education, race, ethnicity, gender and gender identity, sexual orientation, national origin, age, religion, and geographic identification.
-One of the Commissions members shall be appointed by the other members to act as the Commission’s Chairperson.
+The BDHRC is comprised of 5 members representing a broad spectrum of the community, including, but without limitation to the following factors: areas of expertise, advocacy experience, community involvement, profession, education, race, ethnicity, gender and gender identity, sexual orientation, national origin, age, religion, and geographic identification.
+One of the Commission members shall be appointed by the other members to act as the Commission’s Chairperson.
 Members must be residents of the Borough of Dormont.